tinacms/tina.io/content/blog/2020-05-11-release-notes.md

 date: '2020-05-11T10:19:38-03:00'
 author: Nolan Phillips
 ---
-Today marks the second week of the TinaCMS core team's 2 week cooldown.
+Today marks the second week of the TinaCMS core team's 2 week cool down.

-During this cooldown we're taking a step back totidy up some loose ends and get some persepective on the project.
+During this cooldown we're taking a step back today up some loose ends and get some perspective on the project.
 On Thursday we will be getting together to decide what's next.

 Until then, here's some of the additions and fixes we put together last week.